DevonHope/Meme-to-CC/README.md

   - arguments:
     - --sub or -s: for choosing your sub. ex memes or highqualitymemes
     - --limit or -l: for choosing the limit of images that are downloaded ex 10,20,30,50,100
+    - NOTE: Arguments can be run separately, default values will be used for either
+    - default values are:
+        - sub: memes
+        - limit: 5